augustocdias/alfred-kotlink/README.md

 ## Usage

+First you have to setup your Kotlink server and secret (you can find it in `https://YOUR_SERVER/ui/setup_instructions`).
+For that first you type `kk set_server YOUR_SERVER_URL` and then `kk set_secret YOUR_SECRET`.

-In Alfred, type `kk` and your query, to search for links.
+Then in Alfred, type `kk` and your query, to search for links.
 Press enter to open in the default browser.